borntofrappe/game-development/02 Breakout/Breakout 1/README.md

 - `atlas`, the image to be 'quadded', so to speak

-- `tileWidth`, the unit of measure detailing the smallest measure in which the image can be sectioned
+- `tileWidth`, the unit of measure detailing the smallest measure in which the image can be sectioned horizontally

 - `tileHeight`, the same of `tileWidth`, but with respect to the height

-Consider for instance the graphic in _arrows.png_:
+Consider for instance the graphic in `arrows.png`:

 - `atlas` refers to the entire image